 Applicants may be required to attend a meeting with a member of the college staff to discuss the application.
 Applicants may also be required to provide documentation to verify details of the income and outgoings provided in the application.

 In general, due to demand for Student Assistance, participating colleges are not able to approve all applications they receive.
 Likewise, participating colleges may not be able to award all the funding being sought by successful applicants.
 The Department of Education and Skills requires colleges to target the Student Assistance Fund at those students most in need of financial support.
 This may mean, for example, that priority is given to applicants who are in receipt of a maintenance grant, this being an indicator of limited means.
+In 2017, additional funding has been allocated to SAF for the support of part-time students who are lone parents or members of the other access target groups.

 Student services or Access staff in participating institutions can provide further information on the fund.
 Lastly, the list of participating colleges provided earlier in this section has web links to further information on institutions’ websites.